-A Private Sector Partner cannot control factors that are out of their control.
-The WWD has experienced spiraling construction costs with the multitude of capital projects that are taking place.
-A private sector partner would experience the same barriers.
-There is no data available that indicates that a long term P3 arrangement would reduce the City's exposure to risk.
-The WWD identifies the risks upfront and puts in place sound business practices to reduce those risks.
+A Private Sector Partner cannot control economic and energy factors that are out of their control.
+The WWD has experienced spiraling construction costs with the multitude of capital projects that have taken place.
+Currently, the WWD identifies the risks upfront and puts in place sound business practices to reduce those risks.
+A private sector partner would experience the same barriers, and there is no information available that indicates that a long term P3 arrangement would reduce the City's exposure to this kind of risk.